groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 <br>

 Those are the photos that I fed to Gemini.
-If you want to try to determine for yourself which ones are real and which are fake, don't scroll any further!
+If you want to try to determine for yourself which of the three packages are real and which are fake, don't scroll any further!

 When you're done, scroll on for my analysis of Gemini's assessments of these products....